coderefinery/mma/_episodes/02-overview.md

 Scripting for Computational Science" transferring Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.

-**CFFI** C Foreign Function Inteface for Python requires only knowledge of C and Python.
+**CFFI** C Foreign Function Interface for Python requires only knowledge of C and Python.
 There is no need to gain knowledge of a domain specific language.

 ### How too choose the most suitable tool?